demisto/content/Packs/AnsibleLinux/Integrations/AnsibleOpenSSL/AnsibleOpenSSL_description.md

 ## Testing

 This integration does not support testing from the integration management screen.
-Instead it is recommended to use the `!linux-gather-facts`command providing an example `host` as the command argument.
-This command will connect to the specified host with the configured credentials in the integration, and if successful output general information about the host.
+Instead it is recommended to use the `!openssl-certificate-info` command providing an example `host` and `path` to a certificate as the command argument.
+This command will connect to the specified host with the configured credentials in the integration, and if successful output information about the certificate at the path.